Elvis Andrus Player Props: White Sox vs. Athletics

 Elvis Andrus At The Plate

-- Andrus is hitting .200 with six doubles, two home runs and 17 walks.
+- Andrus is batting .202 with six doubles, two home runs and 18 walks.

-- He has hit a long ball in two of 58 games played this year, and in 0.9% of his plate appearances.
+- In 59 games played this season, he has gone deep in only two of them.

-- Andrus has driven home a run in nine games this season (15.5%), including more than one RBI in 10.3% of his games and producing three or more of his team's runs on two occasions..
+- In 15.3% of his games this season, Andrus has had at least one RBI.
+He's picked up more than one in 10.2% and driven in three or more of his team's runs in two contests.

-- He has scored in 13 of 58 games this season, and more than once 4 times.
+- He has scored in 13 of 59 games this year, and more than once 4 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.